jasmine/jasmine.github.io/_faq/general/003_browser_node_versions.md

 </table>

-\* In practice, Jasmine is very likely to work with older versions of evergreen browers.
+\* In practice, Jasmine is very likely to work with older versions of evergreen browsers.
 However, only the latest versions are tested.

 "Supported on a best effort basis" means that:
 * Jasmine is still tested against that browser or Node version prior to release.